A report does not automatically start a formal grievance or conduct process.

 There are confidential resources on and off campus that can help you understand your options.
 You can find more information about confidential resources on the What is a Confidential Resource page.

 If you or someone you know has experienced gender discrimination, sexual harassment, including dating or domestic violence and stalking, or sexual violence, call 541-346-SAFE to speak with a confidential advocate.
 Information is also available at https://safe.uoregon.edu/know-your-options.

 The Office for Civil Rights at the Department of Education has the authority to investigate complaints claiming the university discriminated on the basis of sex or gender.

-Filing a complaint outside of the university limits the ability of the Office of the Title IX Coordinator, Office of Crisis Intervention and Sexual Violence Support Services, and other campus entities to provide support and resources to the affected individuals.
+Filing a complaint outside of the university limits the ability of the Office of the Title IX Coordinator, Care and Advocacy Program, and other campus entities to provide support and resources to the affected individuals.

 Office of Civil Rights